The mysterious Satoshi Nakomoto from the crypto world is known for introducing the world to Bitcoin. This article breaks down all we know of Satoshi.

 In March 2014, Newsweek identified Japanese-American engineer Dorian Nakamoto as Satoshi, and not just because they share the same last name.
 The article’s author claimed that Dorian Nakamoto said he was “no longer involved” with Bitcoin.
 Still, he later denied the quote saying he misunderstood the question and had “nothing to do with it.”

 In 2015, Wired magazine wrote a profile on Wright.
-Wired argued that the evidence for Craig Wright being Satoshi Nakamoto included reference to a cryptocurrency paper on Wright’s blog.
+Wired argued that the evidence for Craig Wright being Satoshi Nakamoto included a reference to a cryptocurrency paper on Wright’s blog.
 This post appeared just months before the circulation of the Bitcoin white paper.
 There was also leaked correspondence to Wright’s lawyers, referencing a “P2P distributed ledger”.

 While this evidence seemed promising, Wired followed up on their article claiming inconsistencies in Wright’s story, referencing backdated Blog entries.
 Many people discredited Wright’s claims, including Ethereum creator Vitalik Buterin.